PyoIterator

 Note

-This is similar to reduce() but with an initial value, making it equivalent to
+This is similar to reduce() but with an initial value.

 6